Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/no-component-will-update.md

 ## Why is this bad?

-This API has been renamed from componentWillMount to UNSAFE_componentWillMount.
+This API has been renamed from `componentWillUpdate` to `UNSAFE_componentWillUpdate`.
 The old name has been deprecated.
 In a future major version of React, only the new name will work.

 Run the [rename-unsafe-lifecycles codemod](https://github.com/reactjs/react-codemod#rename-unsafe-lifecycles) to automatically update your components.